qg5/telegram-username-sniper/README.md

 **A:** No, you can’t. bots don't have access to the `channels.createChannel` method, which is required for this program to work.

+**Q: Why does it claim to a channel and not to my account?**

+**A:** You can change this in settings, but channel is recommended since it has less ratelimits, you can still auction the channel usernames in [fragment](https://fragment.com/).

 **Q: Can I target as many usernames as I want?**

 **A:** Yes!
 You can, but it's not recommended, there's no limit set, but I advise you to not add more than 5 usernames, because if you're checking 50 usernames at the same time, the chance is you will miss out on an username that just became available, **having less usernames and a lot of patience will increase your chances of getting that username drastically**.